 The Days of Working in Silos are Over

-When HR and Physical Security work together, the results are amazing.
-There’s a newfound focus on health, Safety and well-being—a human side that balances people, time and space—with Identity at the center of it all.
-Workers feel engaged and in partnership with their employer and thanks to Security Convergence, all the right mechanisms are in place to make it happen.
-(Learn more about the advantages of Security Convergence here.)
+When HR and physical security work together, the results are amazing.
+There’s a newfound focus on health, safety and well-being – a human side that balances people, time and space – with identity and security at the center of it all.
+Whether they’re full-time employees, part-timers or external workers, the entire workforce feels engaged and in partnership with their employer.
+And thanks to platforms like Guardian by AlertEnterprise, all the right mechanisms are in place to make it happen.
+(Learn more about safer hire-to-retire journey here.)

 Securing Digital Transformation

-HR is at the center of this much-needed seismic shift.
-They need to keep people safe, manage exposure incidents and maintain business operations by having the right people at the right place at the right time.
-Security is refocused on Safety and protecting people from doing things that could inadvertently harm themselves and others — again lending to a positive employee experience.
-Real-time integration with HR software and Physical Security ties it all together seamlessly, proactively enforcing company policy and compliance while dramatically enhancing workforce productivity and experience.
-(Learn more about integration with SAP SuccessFactors HCM here.)
+HR is at the center of this much-needed seismic shift in security.
+It needs to keep people safe, manage work-related incidents and maintain business operations by having the right people at the right place at the right time.
+Real-time integration with HR software and physical security automates secure onboarding/offboarding, proactively enforces company policies and compliance while dramatically enhancing workforce productivity and experience.
+(See our integration with SAP SuccessFactors HCM here and SAP Fieldglass here.)

 Leveraging Current Technology Investments

-The majority, if not all users already have an HR software system in place.
-What they may not know is that they can integrate it with their Security and Physical Identity platforms — leveraging their current investment.
-HR systems readily integrate with Visitor Management and Physical Access Control Systems (PACS) and can extend this connection to improve Security and the hire-to-retire journey.
+The majority, if not all, users already have an HR software system in place.
+What they may not know is that they can integrate it with their security and physical identity platforms — leveraging their current investment.
+HR systems readily integrate with Visitor Management platforms and Physical Access Control Systems (PACS) and can extend this connection to improve security and the hire-to-retire journey.
 Users can migrate simply thanks to Identity Management processes that bridge gaps to incorporate their on-premises access systems.
-With this approach the results are a converged solution across the enterprise that effectively interfaces HR, IT, Operational Technology (OT) and Physical Security.
+With this approach, the results are a converged solution across the enterprise that effectively interfaces HR, IT, Operational Technology (OT) and physical security.
 (Learn more about PACS consolidation here.)